 The second is to identify ways to replace the lack of new applicants for casual jobs.
 You probably know the proportion of your staff who come from the EU.
 As they churn, you may find you see fewer applicants from the EU immigrant cohort.
 It’s more difficult to come to the UK, take on casual work, and move on.
 You need to take action to plug that gap.

 The third is to identify labour-saving technology you can use to reduce your need for employees.
 As the labour you need begins to dry up, and new labour becomes more expensive, it can be worth thinking about labour-saving technology.
 The government has cited labour saving technology as one of the ways that merchants can react to the change.
+One system you could consider would be our order and pay system.

 To be clear, the shortages of casual labour in hospitality and retail which could arise from this are expected to be acute.
 This could be a big deal for you and your business, and you need to think critically about how to solve it.